pulumi/docs/content/docs/get-started/kubernetes/_index.md

 cloud-hosted custom Kubernetes clusters, and the managed services from Google (GKE), Azure (AKS), and Amazon (EKS).
 The Pulumi Kubernetes provider packages and [CLI]({{< relref "/docs/reference/cli" >}}) help you accomplish all these within minutes.
-Upon completing this guid you will have:
+Upon completing this guide you will have:

 - Configured a Pulumi Community Edition account
 - Created a Kubernetes NGINX deployment